-The hardest parts of website design are not technical at all - you don't have to do the technical things yourself, but, like building your dream house, building your website is not a project you can hand over to builders and walk away from.
+The hardest parts of website design are not technical at all - you don't have to do the technical things yourself, but, like building your dream house, building your website is a project that deserves your focused attention.

 The obvious: your website is important

 A website is very important to your business.
 It enables you to reach new prospects, and to project the image of the professional, knowledgeable and helpful business that you are.

 A shoddy or non existent website is an injury to your public image of professionalism.

 The not so obvious: is your website effective?